danbondd/alexa-monzo/README.md

 - Create a [Monzo OAuth Client](https://developers.getmondo.co.uk/apps/home) and make a note of the `client_id` and `client_secret`.

 **Lambda**
-- Clone repository to your local machine and run the `make zip` command.
+- Clone repository to your local machine and run the `make venv` command to configure your environment.
+- Once you have a working `virtualenv`, run the `make zip` command to create the `lambda.zip` file.
 - Sign in to your [AWS](https://aws.amazon.com) account and create a Lambda function for a [custom Alexa Skill](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-lambda-function).
     - Python 2.7
     - Upload the `lambda.zip` file created in step one.